knownasilya/form-data-parser/README.md

 Middleware for connect or express that parses FormData in a sane way, no streams necessary.

-_Note: Originall made to work with the [ember-cli-form-data](https://github.com/funtusov/ember-cli-form-data/) addon._
+_Note: Originally made to work with the [ember-cli-form-data](https://github.com/funtusov/ember-cli-form-data/) addon._

 ## Usage